cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 </Alert>

-In the plugins file, you can filter the list of browsers passed inside the `config` object and return the list of browsers you want available for selection during `cypress open`.
+In `setupNodeEvents`, you can filter the list of browsers passed inside the `config` object and return the list of browsers you want available for selection during `cypress open`.